MicrosoftDocs/entra-docs/docs/identity/devices/manage-device-identities.md

 - Security Reader

 > [!NOTE]
 > When devices that utilize [Windows Autopilot](/mem/autopilot/windows-autopilot) are reused, **and there is a new device owner**, that new device owner must contact an administrator to acquire the BitLocker recovery key for that device.
 Administrative unit scoped administrators will lose access to BitLocker recovery keys after device ownership changes.
 These scoped administrators will need to contact a non-scoped administrator for the recovery keys.
+For more information, see the article [Find the primary user of an Intune device](/mem/intune/remote-actions/find-primary-user#change-a-devices-primary-user).

 ## View and filter your devices